Film and television adaptations of video games: 2017–present: Modern age and critical success

 The newfound success of video game adaptations have been attributed to several factors.
 For one, the creative people behind these works were more likely to have grown up with interest in video games, driving an enthusiasm to produce an adaptation faithful to the original work.
 According to Asad Qizilbash, head of PlayStation Productions, these adaptations work best when they are "respecting the medium and then using the source material as a guide versus a rule book".
 Video games have become more cinematic with the use of cutscenes and similar narrative elements, giving more material to build adaptations on.
 Another reason arises from the prevalence of video games in the broader media by the 2010s.
 The general familiarity with video games make adaptations less of a risk for film and television production groups, according to Qizilbash.
 Many of these adaptations, such as The Super Mario Bros.
 Movie and Sonic the Hedgehog, are aimed for younger audiences or families, rather than the typical young adult demographics for video games as whole which prior adaptations tended to focus on.
 However, other video game adaptations with a more narrow audience have also been successful such as Five Nights at Freddy's, which was aimed for Generation Z male demographic.

-Successful adaptations of video games have also drawn more players to the source video game, such as the case with Cyberpunk 2077 and the Fallout series.
+Successful adaptations of video games have also drawn more players to the source game, such as the case with Cyberpunk: Edgerunners for Cyberpunk 2077 (2020), and Fallout for the game series.